lsst-sitcom/sitcomtn-025/index.rst

 At the end of an analysis task, a "report" is generated and produced as a result.
 The reports from the Catcher can be derived in multiple ways and take on multiple formats.
-There is no requirement that the analysis aspects generated by the Catcher managed tasks be persistent but it is recommended.
+There is no requirement that the analysis results generated by the Catcher-managed tasks be persistent.
+However, it should be recommended practice as the results can be re-run at a later date.
 When possible, this committee recommends that analysis tasks produce reports in the form of `Papermill Executed Parameterized Notebooks`_.
 Once executed, the notebooks and their contents and archived to the LFA, where they can be looked at (and even re-run) either immediately or at a later date.
 The capabilities of the notebooks is vast; allowing image analysis via sending commands to the OCPS, queries of the EFD, grabbing of SAL events or data from the Butler.
-The data to create any plots or other displays are also contained in the notebook allowing plots to be modified and re-generated as required.
+The queries to obtain the data to create any plots or other displays are also contained in the notebook.
+This allows plots to be modified and re-generated as required at a later date.
 Lastly, the notebooks can be used to create a dataset that can be displayed by a Bokeh Application that is nested inside a LOVE display, which is one of the key use-cases that will be encountered during observations.
 There are details that remain to be solved, specifically aspects such as how to account for multiple reports that can be generated by re-running the same notebook multiple times.
 These are presumed to be solvable problems but will require further investigation that goes beyond the scope of this group.

+It is worth mentioning that having analysis results persisted in the Butler is not a viable option in many cases.
+The Butler requires an artifact to be associated with a dataId.
+For many analyses, there will be no image associated with it, and therefore the Butler cannot be used.

 Bokeh Plotting Applications